 High doses of vitamin E (400 units or more per day) may increase the chance of rare but very serious side effects.
 There is no proof that high doses of vitamin E help to prevent or treat heart disease.
 There is very little evidence that it helps prevent or treat Alzheimer's disease.
 In some people, taking these high doses may even be harmful.
 Talk to your doctor or pharmacist and discuss the risks and benefits before taking vitamin E supplements.

 If your doctor prescribes this product for vitamin E deficiency, use it regularly to get the most benefit from it.
 To help you remember, take it at the same time each day.
 You should see improvement of symptoms such as numbness/tingling of the hands/feet and weakness.
 If your condition lasts or gets worse, or if you think you may have a serious medical problem, get medical help right away.

 Vitamin E does not usually cause side effects when used in recommended doses.

 However, vitamin E may cause side effects if taken at high doses (400 units or more per day) or for a long period of time.
 In these situations, nausea, diarrhea, stomach cramps, tiredness, dizziness, blurred vision, and headache may rarely occur.
 If any of these effects last or get worse, tell your doctor or pharmacist promptly.

-Tell your doctor right away if any of these rare but very serious side effects occur: easy or unusual bleeding/bruising.
+Tell your doctor right away if you have any serious side effects, including: easy bleeding/bruising.